unclejamal/unclejamal.github.io/_posts/2017-09-30-impact-mapping-with-gojko-adzic.markdown

 A hierarchical model:

 - Goal => *behaviour changes* => epics => user stories => specifications
-- Goal is achieved by 1+ *behaviour changes*, which are caused by delivering epics, which constist of user stories, which are defined by specifications
+- Goal is achieved by 1+ *behaviour changes*, which are caused by delivering epics, which consist of user stories, which are defined by specifications